[Quick Explanation] How to Rotate MySQL's slow.log File

 table of contents

-“I have to do something...but what should I do!!!”
+"I have to do something... but what should I do?!"

-In such cases, use log rotation.
+In such cases, log rotation is the solution

-What is log rotation?
+What is Log Rotation?

 log..."record"

-rotate..."to circulate, to take turns"
+rotate... "to circulate, to take turns"

-The result of the man command also says:
+The man command output also says:

-logrotate is designed to ease the management of systems that generate large numbers of log files.
+Logrotate is designed to ease the management of systems that generate large numbers of log files.

 Each log file is processed daily, weekly, monthly, or when it becomes too large.